kai-hirose/AirportProject/README.md

 		Used to find the latitude and longitude coordinates from the name of a place given by the user.

 # Improvements:
 	Trie Search: we change the tree structure in the design document.
 So, the search algorithm will do it from city and then state.
 It will search the city first which is seattle city and then WA.

+	Trie Revision:
 # References:

 	Reference for KD-Tree insert: